Last Updated on

 - Adjust the diopter until you have a clear and sharp image.

 To get the most out of this 12X50 binocular, you should know what it means first.
 The IPD is the small distance from one pupil to the other.
-Now this distance is going to be different for everyone – this supports the importance of properly focusing your set of binos for you.
+Now this distance is going to be different for everyone – this supports the importance of properly focusing your set of binoclars for you.

 But, how do you get the right distance?

-Starting from a fully extended outward position, just bring it in towards the middle in an inward position until the two circles you see through the bino make one full circle.
+Starting from a fully extended outward position, just bring it in towards the middle in an inward position until the two circles you see through the binocular make one full circle.
 Voila – you have your IPD.

 - BaK4 glass in roof prism design for excellent image quality